MultiPaper/MultiPaper/README.md

 distance, mob spawning, and redstone.

 With MultiPaper, there is no need to ruin the vanilla experience.
-All you need is new servers when you wish to scale.
+All you need are new servers when you wish to scale.
 Instead of having 1 server handling 100 players, you can have 10 servers handling 10 players each.
 This allows you to keep expensive vanilla mechanics like a large render distance, mob farms, and massive redstone contraptions.